Groups, Orders, and Dynamics: The Conrad Property

 \vsp

-\begin{small} \begin{ejer} By slightly pursuing on the arguments above, show the following analogue of Proposition \ref{simple-alcanza}: If a $C$-orderable group admits infinitely many $C$-orders, then every neighborhood of such a left-order in the space of Conradian orders is uncountable. \end{ejer} \end{small}
+\begin{small} \begin{ejer} By slightly extending the arguments above, show the following analogue of Proposition \ref{simple-alcanza}: If a $C$-orderable group admits infinitely many $C$-orders, then every neighborhood of such a left-order in the space of Conradian orders is uncountable. \end{ejer} \end{small}